 Cheap flights to Nagoya, Japan: HK Express currently operates flights into and out of Chubu International Airport (NGO) from many popular cities in Thailand and throughout Asia.
 Please use our search feature above to find the cheapest flights for your date of travel!

 Nagoya Station is one of the world’s largest train stations and is easily recognised from a distance by its two distinct glass towers, both of which rise over 50 floors in the air.
 A central city stop and transfer location, Nagoya Station is just minutes from the Sakae District where many of the city’s major hotels and shopping areas can be found.
-From souvenir shops to the city’s largest department stores, Sakae features an endless array of retail outlets and restaurants, along with some of Nagoya’s hippest and most popular nightclubs.
+From souvenir shops to the city’s largest department stores, Sakae features an endless array of retail outlets, restaurants, and some of Nagoya’s hippest and most popular nightclubs.

 Arguably Nagoya’s most significant historic site, Nagoya Castle became the city’s defining landmark after it was built in the early 1600’s.
 Having suffered great damage during the Second World War, the castle was completely restored in 1959.
 The castle itself sits imperiously on a large stone base and is bordered by a peaceful moat on two sides.
 Lovely turrets are placed along several corners of the fortress creating a picturesque view from any area of the park like grounds.
-In the spring and summer visitors will find lovely gardens filled with everything from cherry blossoms to roses, irises and many other colourful floral species.
+Visitors will find lovely gardens filled with everything from cherry blossoms to roses, irises and many other colourful floral species in the spring and summer.

 You don’t have to be interested in cars to enjoy this fascinating museum.
 Toyota got its start in the mid 1920’s and grew from a loom and textile machinery maker to the world’s largest auto manufacturer.
 The museum prides itself on offering a fascinating interactive experience as it takes visitors on an enjoyable and easy to understand journey which covers the history of “making things.”
 Jump in the wind tunnel as you learn about airflow and resistance before taking a few laps on the techno circuit with its miniature cars.